-Last summer, I wandered aimlessly with the husband through the blistering heat of the Tuscan sun, eating as many cold things as possible.
+A few summers ago, I wandered aimlessly with the husband through the blistering heat of the Tuscan sun, eating as many cold things as possible.

-I mostly ate gelato, because well, it’s gelato.
-(I really don’t need to explain that one, right?)
-Along the way, however, I also found myself devouring gelato-filled cannoli (what?!
-I didn’t even know that existed!), and of course, granita.
+Along the way, however, I also found myself devouring gelato-filled cannoli-- a miraculous treat that I did not know existed-- and of course, granita.